 It’s true: businesses that cannot be found in local search results cannot be found by consumers.

 When a user determines that a visit to your location will solve their issue, that user must also have your accurate map & GPS info, so don’t slide on this.
-Here’s a fun video example of when three fans tried to meet with #AlexFromTarget and they kept getting bad directions from a Google My Business listing.
+Here’s a fun video example of when three fans tried to meet with #AlexFromTarget and they kept getting bad directions from a Google Business Profile.

 Did You Pass the Quiz?